314dev/PI/docs/source/extensions/plugins.rst

                 device_ids=...,
             )

-or by subclassing the base classes :class:`~pytorch_lightning.strategies.Strategy` or :class:`~pytorch_lightning.plugins.precision.PrecisionPlugin` to create new ones.
+or by subclassing the base classes :class:`~pi_ml.strategies.Strategy` or :class:`~pi_ml.plugins.precision.PrecisionPlugin` to create new ones.
 These custom plugins can then be passed into the Trainer directly or via a (custom) accelerator:

 .. code-block:: python